spierala/mini-rx-store/README.md

 }
 ```

 The code above creates an Effect.
-As soon as the `Load` Action is dispatched the API call (`this.productService.getProducts()`) will be executed.
-Depending on the result of the API call a new Action will be dispatched:
+As soon as the `Load` action has been dispatched the API call (`this.productService.getProducts()`) will be executed.
+Depending on the result of the API call a new action will be dispatched:
 `LoadSuccess` or `LoadFail`.

 #### Create (memoized) Selectors: